Chart Color Schemes

 Caboolture - South is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Caboolture - South's dwelling structure, as per the latest Census, comprised 82.8% houses and 17.3% other dwellings.
-In Brisbane metro, this was 83.4% houses and 16.5% other dwellings.
-Home ownership in Caboolture - South was 22.7%, similar to Brisbane metro's 22.9%.
-Mortgaged dwellings were 29.5% and rented ones 47.8%.
+Caboolture - South's dwelling structure, as per the latest Census, comprised 82.8% houses and 17.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 83.4% houses and 16.5% other dwellings.
+Home ownership in Caboolture - South was 22.7%, similar to Brisbane metro's figure.
+Mortgaged dwellings were 29.5% and rented ones were 47.8%.
 The median monthly mortgage repayment was $1,473, lower than Brisbane metro's $1,625.
 Median weekly rent was $340, compared to Brisbane metro's $335.
-Nationally, Caboolture - South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Nationally, Caboolture - South's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing